Russia's watchdog targets TNK-BP shareholder pact

 Spokesmen for Rosneft and TNK-BP declined to comment.
 A spokesman for AAR was not immediately available.

-Sources close to AAR have said the consortium would be willing to buy out BP for a consideration of $25 billion (16.13 billion pounds).

-BP paid a total of $8 billion in 2003 for one half of TNK-BP, a hugely profitable investment that has yielded $19 billion in dividends and accounts for 29 percent of its production.
+A spokeswoman for FAS said it was not clear when FAS would carry out its proposal over the Rosneft complaint.

-(Additional reporting by Vladimir Soldatkin; Writing by Melissa Akin; Editing by Tim Dobbyn)
+(Additional reporting by Vladimir Soldatkin; Editing by Melissa Akin and David Holmes)